mykelalvis/FATESRD/fate-srd.com/fate-codex/articles/The Arch.md

 In addition to a countdown clock, fronts also contain a number of special rule revisions that focus play on the important themes of the setting.

 **Black Ichor:** The Arch generates a black ichor that, when ingested, grants a mental connection to the Founders across time and space.
-Those who imbibe it gain a +2 to all overcome or [[create advantage]] rolls when attempting to understand Founder-Tech.
+Those who imbibe it gain a +2 to all overcome or [[Create Advantage]] rolls when attempting to understand Founder-Tech.
 However, consuming the ichor has a downside: the consumer grows more alien and Founder-like, their body slowly becoming a biomechanical monstrosity with a psychology distant and removed from the present temporal concerns of its current universe.

 **Arch Activity:** In addition to the events described in the front, every two hours there's a chance of Arch activity occurring.
 Roll four fate dice.
 Starting in the top-left corner, move one column right for each +, and one row down for each -.
 The result determines what, if anything, comes out of the Arch.